-You surely must have come across a lot of experiments with sulphuric acid.
+You must have come across a lot of experiments with sulphuric acid.
 Haven’t you?
-But, have you ever put it directly in water?
+So, is it ever put it in the water?
 NO!
-Never ever do that!
-Why?
+Never ever!
+But why?
 Let’s find out.
-In this chapter, we will read all about sulphuric acid and its properties.
-In the end, we will also look at its uses.
-Let us first start with what it is.
+In the following section, we will read all about sulphuric acid and its properties.
+After that, we will look at its uses.
+So let us first start with what it is.

 What is Sulphuric Acid?